mozilla-services/socorro/docs/crontabber.rst

 Timezone and UTC
 ----------------

-No. There is no timezone in any of the dates and times in ``crontabber``.
-All is assumed local time.
-I.e. whatever the server it's running on is using.
+All dates and times are in UTC.
+All Python ``datetime.datetime`` instances as non-native meaning they have a ``tzinfo`` value which is set to ``UTC``.

-The reason for this is the ability to specify exactly when something should be run.
-So if you want something to run at exactly 3AM every day, that's 3AM in relation to where the server is located.
+This means that if you're an IT or ops person configuring a job to run at 01:00 it's actually at 7pm pacific time.

 Writing cron apps (aka. jobs)
 -----------------------------